bootstarted/krok/README.md

 });
 ```

-Note that when _you_ run a task, `bayside` does not know how long you expect to use the resource for and _DOES NOT_ automatically handle the reference count for that task.
+Note that when _you_ run a task, `krok` does not know how long you expect to use the resource for and _DOES NOT_ automatically handle the reference count for that task.
 If you're thinking of using a resource, consider first if it's possible to make a task that consumes that resource into a concrete result so you do not have to manually manage references yourself.

-However, if you do need access to a long-running resource, `bayside` provides you with the mechanism for updating the reference count yourself.
+However, if you do need access to a long-running resource, `krok` provides you with the mechanism for updating the reference count yourself.

 ```javascript
 // Mark that you want to keep the handle for `a` available.